 Simple questions

-First line of defense are the people that work the closest with you, your colleagues.
+The first line of defense is the people who work the closest with you, your colleagues.
 These are the people you spend the most time with and the ones that probably could say the most about you themselves.

-Even if you could possibly come out as a little too worrying, it's worth just asking the questions when you feel even the slightest like the other person is struggling with something.
-One of the most important things for people with depression is knowing they're not alone and that someone cares, because the illness is telling them otherwise.
+Even if you could possibly come out as a little too worried, it's worth just asking the questions when you feel even the slightest like the other person is struggling with something.
+One of the most important things for people with depression is knowing they're not alone and that someone cares because the illness is telling them otherwise.

 It is not “your job” to fix their dire situation, sometimes all it takes is a good listener.